What is sprinting?

 Race Suit – Flame resistant overalls in Proban or Nomex are required.
 Acceptable standards are: FIA 8856-2000; FIA 1986 Standard.
 These standards are clearly marked on the overalls.
 Flame resistant gloves to ISO 6940 standard are also required.
 Flame resistant boots/trainers, socks, balaclavas and underwear are recommended.

 Yellow electrical tape – A small amount of yellow electrical tape is needed to cover the battery earth.
 We will always have a spare, just ask before going to scrutineering.

 Ignition off sticker – Just a small sticker to show which way to turn your ignition off.
 We will have spares on the day.

-FIA-approved FHR (Frontal Head Restraint) – From 2016 some drivers will need to wear an FHR while competing.
+FIA-approved FHR (Frontal Head Restraint) – Some drivers will need to wear an FHR while competing.
 We would strongly recommend that all drivers competing use an FIA-approved FHR.